apache/echarts-doc/en/option/component/timeline.md

     '2010-01-01',
     {
         value: '2011-01-01',
-        tooltip: {          // Let `tooltip` to be displayed as mouse hovering to this item.
+        tooltip: {          // enables `tooltip` to be displayed as mouse hovering to this item.
             formatter: function (params) {
                 return params.name + 'xxxx';
             }